ehrpg/qstar/docs/crisis.md

 ### Turn Order

-Every character involved in a crisis has to roll for initiative.
-You roll a [d6][] and add your [Action][] bonus to the roll.
-The character with the highest result acts first.
+Every character involved in a crisis has to roll for initiative, by rolling his [Action][] die.
 As with any die roll, the initiative die can *explode* too.

 If two or more characters have rolled the same result the PCs can agree upon who acts first.
 If they cannot find an agreement, roll again.
 The characters retain